temperlang/temper-syntax/temper-syntax/pygments.temper.md

 ### Inherit

-Or inherit from other base class rules.
+Or marker to inherit from other base class rules.

-    export class Inherit extends Rule {}
+    export class InheritKind extends TokenKind {}
-    export let inherit = new Inherit();
+    export let inherit = new Rule("", new InheritKind());

 ## Token Kinds